Ocean Blue (song)

-"Ocean Blue" is a song by English new wave and synth-pop band ABC, released as the fourth single from their third studio album, How to Be a ...
-Zillionaire!
+"Ocean Blue" is a song by the English pop band ABC, released as the fourth single from their third studio album, How to Be a ...
+Zillionaire!.

 The song peaked at No. 51 on the UK Singles Chart; the song failed to chart on the Billboard Hot 100.
 The single was the only single from the album not to chart on the Hot 100; their next single to chart there would be "When Smokey Sings" the following year.

 The single version was remixed by Julian Mendelsohn with a drum-track by David Palmer and a string-arrangement by Anne Dudley after the release of the album.
 The "Pacific Mix" is similar to the single remix but does not feature the string arrangement.
 The "Atlantic Mix" from the 12 inch single A-side is a mostly instrumental "dub" remix.

 Music video

 The song's music video, shot in black and white, features lead singer Martin Fry singing the song, intercut with scenes of violinists and the remaining members of the band.